ekizilkaya/academic-summarizer/README.md

 - **Target:** Top Journals in Communication
 - **Focus:** Quantitative Studies

-This application leverages the power of the Google Gemini API to provide concise summaries of recent academic papers, extracting key numerical data and their context.
-It's designed to help researchers stay up-to-date with the latest findings in their field, especially in quantitative research.
+This application utilizes a large language model (LLM) API (currently Gemini, as it is one of the most capable free LLMs available) to generate concise summaries of recent academic papers, focusing on quantitative findings.
+It is designed to help researchers stay up to date with the latest findings, particularly in quantitative research.

 ## Features ✨

 *   **Automated RSS Feed Processing:** Fetches and parses articles from multiple RSS feeds simultaneously.
 *   **Quantitative Data Extraction:** Identifies and extracts numerical findings (percentages, statistics, p-values, etc.) from article abstracts.
-*   **AI-Powered Summarization:** Uses the Google Gemini API to generate concise summaries, focusing on the quantitative aspects of each article.
+*   **AI-Powered Summarization:** Uses the  Gemini API to generate concise summaries, focusing on the quantitative aspects of each article.
 *   **Journal-Specific Summaries:** Organizes summaries by journal, highlighting the top 3 most important articles (based on quantitative content) from each.
 *   **Asynchronous Processing:** Uses `asyncio` and `aiohttp` for efficient and non-blocking handling of multiple requests.
 *   **User-Friendly Web Interface:** Provides a simple and intuitive interface built with Flask.